MENU

 Use and Management

 Anise grows well in sun or shade but thins out in the shade.
 Anise appreciates rich soil and ample moisture but will easily survive harsher conditions.
 Anise is an easy-to-grow, pest-free shrub.
 Once established it will need watering only during long periods of drought and pruning once a year to maintain its shrub form.
-Plant on five- to seven-foot centers to establish an unpruned screen, closer for a tall clipped hedge.
+Plant on 5-to-7-foot centers to establish an unpruned screen, closer for a tall clipped hedge.
 Allow plenty of room for this shrub.
 It grows too large for a residential foundation planting but can be pruned into a small, multi-stemmed tree.

 Propagation is by cuttings or layering.